Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Methods

 \subsubsection{Continuously coupled Hodgkin-Huxley neuronal network}

-The dynamics of the $i$-th continuously coupled HH neuron's membrane potential follows the same set of equations as in classical HH network (Eqs. \ref{eq:HH} - \ref{eq:doubleexp}), with the conductance of recurrent synaptic inputs (in Eq. \ref{eq:doubleexp}) replaced by the smooth function \cite{compte2003cellular,sun2010pseudo}
+The dynamics of the $i$-th continuously coupled HH neuron's membrane potential follows the same set of equations as in classical HH network (Eqs.~(\ref{eq:HH})-(\ref{eq:doubleexp})), with the conductance of recurrent synaptic inputs (in Eq. (\ref{eq:doubleexp})) replaced by the smooth function \cite{compte2003cellular,sun2010pseudolyapunov}

 where $Q_i\in\{E,I\}$ denotes the type of the $i$-th neuron.
 Other parameters for continuously coupled HH networks are the same as those used in pulse-coupled HH networks.
 The threshold used for binarization is chosen as the same firing threshold $V^\mathrm{th}=-50\,\mathrm{mV}$ as that in HH networks.
-In Fig. \ref{fig5}, time series length $2.7$ hours ($10^7\,\mathrm{ms}$) are used to reconstruct the continuously coupled HH networks, with PTD-TE parameters set as $k=1$, $l=1$, $\tau=3$ ms, and binning time step $\Delta t=0.5$ ms, following the reconstruction pipeline.
+In this work, a time series length $2.7$ hours ($10^7\,\mathrm{ms}$) is used to reconstruct continuously coupled HH networks, with PDIF parameters set as $k=1$, $l=1$, $\tau=3$ ms, and a binning time step $\Delta t=0.5$ ms, following the reconstruction pipeline (see Fig.~\ref{fig5}).

-\subsubsection{Lorenz Network}
+\subsubsection{Lorenz network}

-The dynamics of the $i$-th node in the pulse-coupled Lorenz networks is governed by \cite{lorenz1963deterministic, belykh2006synchronization, staniek2008symbolic, palus2007directionality}
+The dynamics of the $i$-th node in the pulse-coupled Lorenz networks is governed by \cite{lorenz2017deterministic, belykh2006synchronization, staniek2008symbolic, palus2007directionality}